CodeYourFuture/Course-DLP/website/content/weeks/1/slides/7-apps.md

 ### 🎯 Learning objectives

-- 🎯 You can successfully download one or more apps from the app store.
+- 🎯 Download one or more apps from the app store.
-- 🎯 You know how to summarize the key features, user ratings, and reviews for apps by reading the app descriptions and reviews in the app store
+- 🎯 summarize the key features, user ratings, and reviews for apps by reading the app descriptions and reviews in the app store
 - 🎯 You understand basics about the use of digital technologies and smartphones with some concrete examples (e.g. forms, QR codes).
-- 🎯 You can successfully launch specified downloaded apps.
+- 🎯 Launch specified downloaded apps.
-- 🎯 You can search for and find specified apps in the app store using relevant keywords.
+- 🎯 search for and find specified apps in the app store using relevant keywords.
-- 🎯 You can delete one or more specified apps.
+- 🎯 Delete one or more specified apps.

 {{% speaker-notes %}}
 GS1 Trainees understand the main UI iconography
 {{% /speaker-notes %}}

 ---